JackCarson3/Forfun/content/featured/HalcyonTheme/index.md

   - Accessibility
 ---

 This module is designed as the second lesson in accessible web practices.
-The eLearning helps those without a coding background understand the basic of hmtl alt text tags, similating a real source code scenaario and allowing learners to practice their skills in real-time.
+The eLearning helps those without a coding background understand the basic of hmtl alt text tags, similating a real source code scenario and allowing learners to practice their skills in real-time.